b3b00/dendronNotes/notes/root.md

 updated: 1659449155335
 created: 1658923179318
 ---
 this is the root node for notes.
 A boring place in fact.
+WTF !?

 **this is an edit from dendronline**